 to Edgar Franks, a Community to Community Development staffer who says he was present when that request was made ..."

-And one year ago, a farm worker, Honesto Silva Ibarra, 28, of Mexico,died after working under unhealthy conditions in Whatcom County that were the result of dense smoky air from wildfires in British Columbia.
+And one year ago, a farm worker, Honesto Silva Ibarra, 28, of Mexico, died after working under unhealthy conditions in Whatcom County that were the result of dense smoky air from wildfires in British Columbia.
 Last year, 70 workers were fired after demonstrating in response to unhealthy working conditions and the death of their fellow farm worker.

-We draw our strength from the very despair in which we have been forced to live.
-We shall endure.
-(Cesar Chavez) To make a great dream come true, the first requirement is a great capacity to dream; the second is persistence.
+To make a great dream come true, the first requirement is a great capacity to dream; the second is persistence.
 (Cesar Chavez)

 Further -- email received just now, 11:21 a.m., August 23, 2018: